 Yes, pivot requires action.
 The movement that is different than the previous movement.
 That is how you pivot to have the future you deserve.

-If you want to scale, you must wake up to scale up, and pivot with the right people.
+If you want to scale, you must wake up to scale up with the right people.

 Increasing ad spend isn’t scaling an ad campaign.
 It isn’t scaling a business.
 It also is not a strategy…it is a tactic.